 - Peace Corp Volunteers

-Take the time to not only check into federal assistance, but also state level programs as well.
-Many times, they have their own programs to help with loan forgiveness.
-In some cases, you may be required to sign up prior to starting school.
+Take the time to not only check into federal assistance but also state-level programs as well.
+Many times, they have programs to help with loan forgiveness.
+In some cases, you may be required to sign up before starting school.